Stock market today: Asian stocks slip, while Australian index tracks Wall St rally to hit record

 Risks lie on both sides of the tightrope that the Federal Reserve is currently walking.
 The central bank hopes to ease the brakes that it’s applied to the economy through high interest rates at the precisely correct time.
 Easing too soon could allow inflation to reaccelerate, but easing too late could cause a recession.
 Tuesday’s data on retail sales points to an economy that is remaining resilient so far.

-In other dealings, U.S. benchmark crude oil lost 9 cents to $80.67 per barrel in electronic trading on the New York Mercantile Exchange.
+In other dealings, U.S. benchmark crude oil added 1 cent to $79.72 per barrel in electronic trading on the New York Mercantile Exchange.

 AP Business Writer Stan Choe contributed.